s204095/41934_AdvBIM/A4/readme.md

 **Description:** A localhost web interface that processes IFC data, classifies spaces, and distributes costs using adjustable weights, providing fast and transparent insights for BIM-based planning and analysis.

+**Tutorial:** The tutorial link below provides overview of how to use this tool. please note and see https://github.com/s204095/41934_AdvBIM/tree/main/A3 for tools description and https://github.com/s204095/41934_AdvBIM/blob/main/A3/data/readme.md on data format requirements in custom weights, rates, keywords and names.

 ## Video link
 https://www.youtube.com/watch?v=inKknlszZbk